CWood-sdf/spaceport.nvim/README.md

 Note that all of these values except lines can be left nil in an actual screen, this is just all filled out to show what the possible values are.

-If you have a screen that may be universally useful, open a PR with that code in a file in the `lua/spaceport/screens/` directory, you can see some other files in that directory if you need examples
+If you have a screen that may be universally useful (like a better looking version of any default screen), open a PR with that code in a file in the `lua/spaceport/screens/` directory, you can see some other files in that directory if you need examples

 ## Tmux Integration